intel/device-modeling-language/doc/1.4/language.md

 ### Groups

-Objects of type `attribute`, `connect`, `event`, `field` and `register` can be organized into *groups*.
+Objects of type `attribute`, `connect`, `event`, `field`, `register`, `bank`, `port` and `subdevice` can be organized into *groups*.
 A group is a neutral object, which can be used just for namespacing, or to help structuring an array of a collection of objects.
 Groups may appear anywhere, but are most commonly used to group registers: If a bank has a sequence of blocks, each containing the same registers, it can be written as a group array.
 In the following example eight homogeneous groups of registers are created, resulting in 8&#215;6 instances of register `r3`.

 ```
 bank regs {